 The Department's Regional Priorities Program includes such items as reconstruction, restoration and rehabilitation, major widening, minor widening, new construction, roadway improvements, transportation safety management, and operational improvements.
-The projects, as well as all others, executed under this program are identified by Departmental Region, planning region, program and location, in the approved Statewide Transportation Improvement Plan document have high statewide and/or regional priority.
+The projects, as well as all others, executed under this program are identified by departmental region, planning region, program and location, in the approved Statewide Transportation Improvement Plan document have high statewide and/or regional priority.
 They are also contained in the approved 20-Year Statewide Transportation Long Range Plan.

-There is no funding available for this program once the other designated funding programs have been addressed.
+There is little or no funding available for this program once the other designated funding programs have been addressed.
+Thus, in most Regions there is just enough available to match federal earmarks.